yarkinatac/yarkinatac.github.io/README.md

 app.js contains the e-mail and phone number validations and also fetch the data from the api, accessing companies and subjects name.

-Note: The information taken from API takes a little long to load so you may need to wait for some time.
+#The information taken from API takes a little long to load so you may need to wait for some time.